GUIDE

 Career nurses are full-time or part-time nursing staff employed by a hospital or medical facility.
 In most cases, career nurses earn an hourly wage plus a benefits package that includes a retirement plan, paid time off, health and dental insurance, education reimbursement, and other benefits.

-Career nurses start their careers earning entry-level pay but then make a higher per hour rate for each year they work in the profession.
+Career nurses start their careers earning entry-level pay but then make a higher per-hour rate for each year they work in the profession.

 Per Diem

 As opposed to career nurses who receive an hourly rate and a benefits package, per diem nurses are only paid an hourly rate for the shifts they work.
-However, per diem nurses make a higher hourly rate.
+However, most per diem nurses make a higher hourly rate.

 One of the main benefits of working per diem as a neonatal nurse includes picking your schedule.
-This often works well for working parents who only work when they have child-care or for nurses who also work at another hospital.
+This often works well for working parents who only work when they have child care or for nurses who also work at another hospital.

 Contract